-Suresh joined Lerner College of Business & Economics at the University of Delaware (UD) in Fall 2007.
+Suresh joined Lerner College in fall 2007 as an assistant professor of marketing.
+Suresh also serves as faculty director for the professional selling and sales management minor and faculty director for study abroad semester and internship programs.
 Suresh has taught several undergraduate and graduate marketing courses at UD.
-Suresh has over 18 years of experience teaching marketing.
-He started his teaching career as a graduate student at the University of Houston in 1998 and later at Loyola College in Maryland (now Loyola University of Maryland).
-At Loyola College, in addition to teaching in the undergraduate and graduate program, Suresh also taught in the executive MBA and executive education program.
+Suresh has over 24 years of experience teaching Marketing.
+He started his teaching career as a graduate student at the University of Houston in 1998 and later at Loyola University of Maryland.
+At Loyola, in addition to teaching in the undergraduate and graduate program, Suresh also taught in the executive MBA and executive education program.

-In addition, Suresh is a highly experienced researcher who brings over 15 years of experience in designing and conducting marketing global research projects across multiple industry sectors including consumer durables, consumer packaged goods and pharmaceuticals.
-His areas of expertise include: marketing research, marketing strategy, advanced multivariate analysis, conjoint analysis, segmentation, survey design and execution.
+Suresh is a highly experienced researcher who brings over 20 years of experience in designing and conducting marketing global research projects across multiple industry sectors including consumer durables, consumer packaged goods and pharmaceuticals.
+His areas of expertise include marketing research, marketing strategy, advanced multivariate analysis, conjoint analysis, segmentation, survey design and execution.

-Suresh also has an active interest in academic research focused largely in the area of the impact of technology on marketing.
+Suresh has an active interest in academic research focused largely on the area of the impact of technology on marketing and consumer decision-making.
 He has been published in leading peer-reviewed marketing journals like the Journal of the Academy of Marketing Sciences and the Journal of Personal Selling and Sales Management.
 His co-authored paper in the Journal of Personal Selling and Sales Management won the journal’s Best Paper Award.

-- Ph.D. in marketing & management information systems, University of Houston, 2003
+- Ph.D. in business administration, University of Houston

 - Steven Posavac, Michal Herzenstein, Frank Kardes, and Suresh Sundaram (2010), “Profits and Halos: The role of firm profitability information in consumer inference,” Journal of Consumer Psychology, 20, 327-337.